-The building has garnered a number of major awards since completion, including best new sustainable building and development of the year in the 2013 Property Council of Australia awards, and the 2012 Banksia Award for the Built Environment category.
+The development has garnered a number of major awards since completion, these include the Property Council’s best new sustainable building and development of the year (in 2013) and the Banksia’s Built environment award (in 2012).

 As investors look for direction to determine low-carbon and energy-efficient assets, a Green Star rating can help our industry demonstrate transparency and accountability, boost asset value and attract capital.